biosustain/cell-factory-design-course/setup.md

 ## Installing cameo

-Please open a terminal and create a conda environment for the course.
+Please open a terminal and create a conda environment for the course using the following command.

-    conda create -y --name cell-factory-course python=3.4 scipy pandas numexpr bokeh jupyter sympy lxml
+    conda create -y --name cell-factory-course python=3.4 scipy pandas numexpr bokeh jupyter sympy lxml matplotlib

 If you're on Linux or OS X run